vwkd/kit/documentation/docs/03-loading.md

 </script>
 ```

+You might wonder why we use a `fetch` function in the argument.
+The `fetch` function is a custom wrapper around the native `fetch` Web API that allows us to do some magical things.
+There is actually a lot going on here.

+The `load` function runs both on the server (during SSR) and on the client (during CSR).
+During SSR the responses to any `fetch` requests in `load` are saved within the generated page.
+After hydration on the client, the client-side runtime returns the saved responses to the `fetch` requests in the `load` function when it runs.
+On the client there is no network request.
+The only actual network request is on the server.
+To the component it only looks like it happens on the client.

+This also explains why when rendering the component on the client the data is always ready, no matter how long the fetch takes.
+This is because there is no fetch.
+The data is already there on the client because the fetch took place on the server earlier.
+To the client the response is always instant, even if the API is slow since the waiting is done on the server.
+And even better for prerendered pages since the waiting is done during build-time.
+The amount of fetch requests doesn't matter either since they are all included in the same generated page.

+Make sure you don't fetch APIs using secrets from `load`, since the code is transferred to the client.
+Instead fetch from [endpoints](#routing-endpoints), which then fetch from those APIs using the secrets during SSR.

+The `load` function is the preferable way to fetch data.
+The `onMount` function in a normal `<script>` runs only on the client meaning the client has to wait for the network.

+If we used the normal `fetch` instead of the custom wrapper, then the client makes an ordinary request to the network just as in the `onMount` function.
+The server makes of course also a request, but the response isn't used.
+Also fetching endpoints on the client would fail, since endpoints don't exist on the client.

+> Make sure to use the custom `fetch` wrapper.

+> Since the `load` function runs on also on the server, make sure it doesn't use any browser-specific objects like `window` or `document`.

+If `load` returns nothing, SvelteKit will [fall through](#routing-advanced-fallthrough-routes) to other routes until it finds a `load` function that responds.
+If no route responds it will respond with a generic 404.

 It is recommended that you not store pre-request state in global variables, but instead use them only for cross-cutting concerns such as caching and holding database connections.

 > Mutating any shared state on the server will affect all clients, not just the current one.

+???
+What happens if SSR is off?

 ### Input